MarteXcoin-documentation/Documentation/wallets/android/getting-started.rst

 Receiving
 ---------

-Tap the **Recive** word at the left of the screen to receive MarteX.
-The wallet will generate and display a QR code for the other device to scan, and you can optionally enter the martex value of the transaction to save the payer time.
-You can tap the menu button in the top right corner and select **Copy address** to copy and paste it in another app to send it to a person paying you remotely.
-You will receive a notification when the transfer occurs, and you can view the confirmation status on the main screen and the balance in the top right corner.
-MarteX Wallet for Android considers a transaction spendable after 1 block confirmations has taken place (approx. 1 minute), Martexcoin android wallet always uses FastSend transactions.
+Tap the Recive word at the left of the screen to receive MarteX coins.
+The wallet will generate and display a QR code for the other device to scan, and you can optionally enter the martex coins value of the transaction to save the payer time.
+You can tap the menu button in the top right corner and select Copy address to copy and paste it in another app to send it to a person paying you remotely.
+You will receive a notification when the transfer occurs, and you can view the confirmation status on the main screen and the balance in tapping the word balance.
+MarteX Wallet for Android considers a transaction spendable after 6 block confirmations has taken place (approx. 1 minute), Martexcoin android wallet always uses FastSend transactions.

 .. image:: images/8.png
     :width: 160 px